For F.N.B. Corporation [FNB], Stephens sees a rise to $14.50. What next?

 F.N.B.
-Corporation [NYSE: FNB] loss -0.26% or -0.02 points to close at $7.55 with a heavy trading volume of 1906349 shares.
-It opened the trading session at $7.67, the shares rose to $7.75 and dropped to $7.45, the range by which the price of stock traded the whole day.
-The daily chart for FNB points out that the company has recorded -39.21% loss over the past six months.
-However, it is still -49.5% lower than its most recent low trading price.
+Corporation [NYSE: FNB] gained 4.97% or 0.45 points to close at $9.51 with a heavy trading volume of 3287826 shares.
+It opened the trading session at $9.35, the shares rose to $9.51 and dropped to $9.20, the range by which the price of stock traded the whole day.
+The daily chart for FNB points out that the company has recorded -21.53% loss over the past six months.
+However, it is still -88.32% lower than its most recent low trading price.

 Here is what top equities market gurus are saying about F.N.B.
 Corporation [FNB]: